anon-blue/anon.blue/README.txt

 caution. $10,000 reward for his capture!
 Please call (989) 354 - 1800 to report
 any tips!
 Thank you!
 His social Media with photos facebook.com/treandmaryjane Sn
-apchat: life1zhard143 AKA Tre Wayne AKA TqqqqqqqffergrgherrgregrehHe is 5'11, 13 5 pounds, from Alpena MI, has almost a shaved head, and has some facial hair.
+apchat: life1zhard143 AKA Tre Wayne AKA TqqqqqqqffergrgherrgregrehHe is 5'11, 13 5 pounds, from Alpena MI, has almost a shaskzkskxksiwisohas some facial hair.
 He wears glasses off and on and is a heavy methamphetamine user.
 Could be in the T raverse City / Alanta Mi / Lincoin Mi /ssjnjdncjndjndjcbdscbncjbccjndccbncjdsduc dscnjcuscnscnudshudncjsndcsuhdsncjsdcuhnnsauasanvdnvjncncljndsjcnsnjcnjscnjsncjs